-A.6.1 Role of a licensed Nurse practitioner
+A.6.1 Role of a Nurse Practitioner

-- (a) The nurse practitioner is able to assess and manage the care of clients/residents using nursing knowledge and skills.
-It is dynamic practice that incorporates application of high level knowledge and skills, beyond that required of a registered nurse /midwife in extended practice across stable, unpredictable and complex situations. - (b) The nurse practitioner role is grounded in the nursing profession's values, knowledge, theories and practice and provides innovative and flexible health care delivery that complements other health care providers.
+The Nurse Practitioner is able to assess and manage the care of clients /residents using nursing knowledge and skills.
+It is dynamic practice that incorporates application of high level knowledge and skills, beyond that required of a registered nurse in extended practice across stable, unpredictable and complex situations.

+The Nurse Practitioner role is grounded in the nursing profession's values, knowledge, theories and practice and provides innovative and flexible health care delivery that complements other health care providers.

-A.6.2 Scope of practice
+A.6.2 Scope of Practice

-The scope of practice of the Nurse practitioner is determined by the context in which:
+The scope of practice of the Nurse Practitioner is determined by the context in which:

-- (a) the nurse practitioner is authorised to practice.
-The nurse practitioner therefore remains accountable for the practice for which they directed; and - (b) the professional efficacy whereby practice is structured in a nursing model and enhanced by autonomy and accountability.
+The Nurse Practitioner is authorised to practice.
+The Nurse Practitioner therefore remains accountable for the practice for which they directed; and

+The professional efficacy whereby practice is structured in a nursing model and enhanced by autonomy and accountability.

-The Nurse practitioner is authorised to directly refer clients/residents to other health professionals, prescribe medications and order diagnostic investigations including pathology and plain screen x-rays.
+The Nurse Practitioner is authorised to directly refer clients/residents to other health professionals, prescribe medications and order diagnostic investigations including pathology and plain screen x-rays.

-Nurse practitioners exhibit clinical leadership that influences and progresses clinical care, policy and collaboration through all levels of health service.
+Nurse Practitioners exhibit clinical leadership that influences and progresses clinical care, policy and collaboration through all levels of health service.